Makeup Breakdown: 5 Techniques to Know Now

 Think you already know about blending?
 Maybe... but here are some pro tips that often fly under the radar.
 First, blending happens best on a smooth surface—and natural skin, however beautiful, is still a porous and uneven canvas.
 Use a Makeup Primer to protect, nourish, and prepare skin for makeup, and you’ll have the best possible beginning for wow-worthy makeup.

 It goes without saying that great brushes blend product with more smoothness and consistency.
-Arm yourself with brushes for contouring, blending, and applying a smooth base.
-Life is hard enough—make blending easy!
+Life is hard enough—blending should be easy.

 What is "Buffing" Your Makeup?